reboot0-de/se-tools/README.md

 You may have noticed the `DOM.setText()` function in the examples above.

-Yes, this lib also comes with some extra modules to (hopefully) make working with the StreamElements ecosystem as easy as possible.
+Yes, this library also comes with some extra modules to (hopefully) make working with the StreamElements ecosystem as easy as possible.

 A more in-depth explanation of all modules can also be found in the docs.